 The Trump Rally and COVID-19 Controversy

 The crowd at a Trump rally in Arizona was raucous and polarizing, with many Trump supporters sporting hats, political slogans, and QAnon iconography.
 Some even went so far as to dress up as President Joe Biden and The Riddler.
 While many people sided with the president, there were also plenty of anti-Trump protesters.
-A number of people dressed up as Trump campaign staffers, elected officials, including a GOP congressman and a group of skeptics, were present.
+Some people dressed up as Trump campaign staffers and elected officials, including a GOP congressman and a group of skeptics, were present.

 Despite these concerns, some attendees remained indifferent to the protest, with some claiming that the underlying issue was Trump’s own race and identity.
 A recent poll by the American Sociological Association found that a third of surveyed Oklahomans believed that the president was a black man.
 According to the poll, Oklahoma has seen an increase in racism since Trump’s election.
 As a result, the campaign has tried to avoid controversy by limiting the number of blacks attending the rally.